gomorpheus/morpheus-apidoc/source/includes/_clusters.md

 }
 ```

-Will delete a cluster and associated resources, instances, volumes asynchronously
+Will delete a cluster and associated resources, hosts, volumes asynchronously

 ### HTTP Request